Don’t just exercise, exercise outside

 Refills: Unlimited

 Outdoor exercise is not only good for our bodies, it is also good for our minds.
+As Nietzsche said,

 “All truly great thoughts are conceived by walking.”

 On the one hand it might seem crazy to think that we have forgotten something as simple as taking exercise in nature.
-But on the other hand it works.
-Mind and body are one system.
+But on the other hand it works: mind and body are one system.
 And people who exercise outside not only get fit and gain vitamin D from sunlight, they also feel happier, more connected, more relaxed.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.